Why Court Judgments Must Be Recorded

 What Needs to Be Recorded

 The full judgment does not need to be recorded.
-Arizona allows an abstract prepared by the clerk of the court, which includes the court and case name, the date of judgment, a description of the property, and the name of the party who received the property.
+Arizona allows an abstract prepared by the clerk of the court.
+This abstract includes the court and case name, the date of judgment, a description of the property, and the name of the party who received the property.

 It shall not be necessary to record the judgment in full, but an abstract thereof by the clerk of the court under his hand and seal, stating the title of the court and of the action, the date of judgment, a description of the property and the name of the party to whom it is decreed, shall be a sufficient record of the judgment.

-A.R.S. § 33-414(B)After a probate proceeding or trust administration that transfers real property, recording the relevant court order is an important step that families sometimes overlook.
-Without it, the property records do not reflect the new owner, which can create complications when selling or refinancing.
+A.R.S. § 33-414(B)After a probate proceeding or trust administration that transfers real property, recording the relevant court order is an important step.
+Families sometimes overlook it.
+Without recording, the property records do not reflect the new owner.
+This can create problems when selling or refinancing.